Pregnancy

 - Sources include leafy greens/broccoli🥦 and beans/legumes🫘.

-- Ask your doctor about taking a folate supplement.
+- Ask your medical provider about taking a folate supplement.

 ▪️OMEGA 3 fatty acids, particularly DHA, are important for fetal brain development.

-- Sources include flaxseeds, chia seeds, walnuts, and salmon.
+- Sources include salmon, flaxseeds, chia seeds, and walnuts.

 - Ask your doctor about taking an algae oil DHA+EPA supplement.